+The estate planning process protects property and acquisitions so those go to designated beneficiaries.
+Again, estate planning is about control.
 An estate plan is one of many adult responsibilities.
 Preparing for succession of the family business.
 Choosing a trusted individual for the role of trustee, executor, attorney-in-fact, or fiduciary.
 Determining how trust funds will be distributed to a minor child should the worst happen.
 These decisions profoundly impact loved ones, family members, close friends, and favored charities.

 Every client has objectives, including avoiding probate and estate taxes.
-Almost universally, people want their estates to remain intact to benefit family and loved ones.
+Almost universally, people want their estates to remain intact to benefit the family and loved ones.
 The attorney gathers pertinent financial information and creates an individualized plan that benefits the client, the estate, and those chosen to receive the property.
-Many federal laws impact inheritances and gifts made during the grantor’s lifetime (for instance, estate and gift tax, and generation skipping transfer tax).
+Many federal laws impact inheritances and gifts made during the grantor’s lifetime (for instance, estate and gift tax, and generation-skipping transfer tax).

-The estate planning process protects property and acquisitions so those go to designated beneficiaries.
-Again, estate planning is about control.
-Although laws regulate transfer of ownership in business interests or ventures, there are ways of structuring companies as LLCs and family limited partnerships, ensuring the next generation is well-positioned for the future.
+Estate planning is about control.
+Although laws regulate the transfer of ownership in business interests or ventures, there are ways of structuring companies as LLCs and family limited partnerships, ensuring the next generation is well-positioned for the future.
 Estate planning considers property distribution, continuity of a closely held company, division of investments among beneficiaries, special needs trusts for disabled children, trust agreements between spouses, and so much more.
 And, yes, requires making end-of-life decisions.